Governorship of Wes Moore: Sports venues

 In February 2023, Moore announced a $600 million, five-year partnership with the Baltimore Orioles to develop properties around Camden Yards.
 In September 2023, he and Orioles CEO John P. Angelos announced a memorandum of understanding that would extend the team's lease by 30 years, open development rights inside the park to private developers, and give the Orioles control over stadium operations and maintenance.
 The stadium lease was finalized in December 2023, but an agreement on the team's ground lease and redevelopment plan was postponed until 2027 following concerns from Senate President Bill Ferguson.
-As of September 2024, the ground lease has not yet been finalized, but could be in the "not-too-distant future", according to Orioles CEO David Rubenstein.
+Orioles CEO David Rubenstein later wrote in his book, Inside the Owner’s Box, that he wanted to focus on the roster and ongoing ballpark upgrades before pursuing real estate development around Camden Yards.
+In September 2026, Rubenstein engaged real estate firm Seregh to begin a "multiyear effort to try to redevelop the immediate area around Camden Yards".

-Moore supports keeping the Washington Commanders, who are contractually obligated to play at Northwest Stadium until September 2027, in Maryland.
+Moore supported keeping the Washington Commanders, who are contractually obligated to play at Northwest Stadium until September 2027, in Maryland.
 He initially said that he would not support spending state funds to keep the Commanders in Maryland, but later reiterated that he supported spending some taxpayer money on a new Commanders football stadium "if we know there's going to be a significant societal return on the investment".
 In November 2024, Moore opposed a federal bill to give Washington, D.C. greater control of the Robert F. Kennedy Memorial Stadium, which would potentially allow the Commanders to move there in 2027, saying that the bill was "not in the best interest of the American taxpayer".
 After this bill passed Congress in December 2024, Moore and Washington Commanders owner Josh Harris signed a memorandum of understanding that the team would be responsible for developing the Northwest Stadium site if it moves to RFK Stadium.
-On April 28, 2025, Harris announced that the team would be moving to RFK Stadium in 2030.
+On April 28, 2025, Harris announced that the team would be building a New Stadium at RFK Campus to open in 2030.

 In May 2024, Moore signed into law a bill that would transfer ownership of the Pimlico Race Course to the Maryland Thoroughbred Racetrack Operating Authority, allowing for a state-funded, multi-million dollar renovation project of the race course's track to begin and for the construction of a new training center at a separate location.
 The bill would also consolidate thoroughbred racing in Maryland to Pimlico and have the Maryland state government assume responsibility over racing operations at the course by next year.
+In June 2026, the State of Maryland acquired the intellectual property rights of the Preakness Stakes after matching an $85 million offer made by Churchill Downs Incorporated.